Procurement Policy for Visit Faroe Islands

-Products and services must hava a minimum requirement for labor, working conditions and environment and social responsibility.
-Price, quality and service are also in an assessment parameter.
+Products and services must have a minimum requirement for labour, working conditions and environment and social responsibility.
+Price, quality and service are also in the assessment parameters.

-Products with labels as Fairtrade and Rainforest Alliance are preferred.
+Products with labels such as Fairtrade and Rainforest Alliance are preferred.

 Office supplies and household products